KovasMcCann/School_Notes/Unit_1_Lesson_3/DataTypes.md

 # Input

-If you want to store or process user input with different data types you can use diffrent functions
+If you want to store or process user input with different data types you can use different functions

 ```java
 //byte